grafana/agent/docs/developer/updating-otel.md

 ### Update the Grafana fork of Otel Collector

-1. Create a new release branch with a `-grafana` suffix under [grafana/opentelemetry-collector](https://github.com/grafana/opentelemetry-collector).
+1. Create a new release branch from the [opentelemetry release branch](https://github.com/open-telemetry/opentelemetry-collector) with a `-grafana` suffix under [grafana/opentelemetry-collector](https://github.com/grafana/opentelemetry-collector).
 For example, if porting branch `v0.86.0`, make a branch under the fork repo called `0.86-grafana`.
 2. Check which branch of the fork repo the Agent currently uses.
 3. See what commits were pushed onto that branch to customize it.
 4. Create a PR to cherry-pick the same commits to the new branch.
 See the [changes to the 0.85 branch](https://github.com/grafana/opentelemetry-collector/pull/8) for an example PR.